timothywong731/timothywong731.github.io/_pages/cv.md

 Education
 ======
 * MSc in Data Science

 ...
 Part-time with Distinction.
-Royal Holloway, University ogf London ...
+Royal Holloway, University ogf London..

+...
 Dissertation: *Sequence-to-Sequence Model for Signal Analysis*

 * MSc in Policy Research

 ...
 Full-time with Merit.
-University of Bristol
+University of Bristol..

 ...
 Dissertation: *Multilevel Cross-Classification Model for International Development Assistance Financing*

-* BSSc (Hons.) in Government and Public Administration ...
+* BSSc (Hons.) in Government and Public Administration

+...
 Full-time.
-Chinese University of Hong Kong
+Chinese University of Hong Kong..

 ...
 Double minor in Finance and French Language

 Work experience